 Plan your business growth

 Poor planning is one of the main obstacles to growing a business.
 You should research the market you intend to break into thoroughly and don't set your sights too high.
-Read about market research and market reports.

 Financial planning is also vital.
 You have to invest money up front during the growth phase and the return on that investment can take a while to be realised.
 See more on financing growth and how to prepare a business plan for growth.